vidtsin/babycare-odoo/bbc_sale/README.rst

 * #2780, apply fiscal position based on the shipping address' country regardless of the customer's fiscal position
 * Add a custom, stored definition of configurable products
 * #2660, don't allow consumables with one attribute to be selected on a sale order line
+* For configurable products, mask the default code on the template